 3. Day-neutral plants need about 8-12 hours per day.

-If your schedule doesn’t allow you keep a watchful eye on how much sunlight your garden is getting, it may be beneficial to purchase grow lights that are equipped with a timer.
+What if your schedule doesn’t allow you keep a watchful eye on how much sunlight your garden is getting?
+This is when it’s beneficial to purchase grow lights that are equipped with a timer.

 Decorative Grow Lights